DYasser/TinyML/README.md

 You can simply clone the repo using the command `git clone https://github.com/DYasser/TinyML`.

 ## Usage
-Move inside the directory *"./src/TinyML"*.

-Once there, you can use:

 * `dotnet build` to compile the interpreter